IgniteUI/igniteui-docfx/jp/components/splitter.md

 ### Keyboard navigation

 Keyboard navigation is available by default in the splitter component.
-When we focus a splitter bar and press one of the following key combinations, the described behavior is performed.
+When you focus a splitter bar and press one of the following key combinations, the described behavior is performed.

 #### Key combinations
-- `Arrow Up` - Moves up the splitter bar in a vertical splitter
+- `Arrow Up` - Moves the splitter bar _up_ in a vertical splitter
-- `Arrow Down` - Moves down the splitter bar in a vertical splitter
+- `Arrow Down` - Moves the splitter bar _down_ in a vertical splitter
-- `Arrow Left` - Moves left the splitter bar in a horizontal splitter
+- `Arrow Left` - Moves the splitter bar _left_ in a horizontal splitter
-- `Arrow Right` - Moves right the splitter bar in a horizontal splitter
+- `Arrow Right` - Moves the splitter bar _right_ in a horizontal splitter
 - `Ctrl + Arrow Up` - Expands/Collapses a pane in a vertical splitter
 - `Ctrl + Arrow Down` - Expands/Collapses a pane in a vertical splitter
 - `Ctrl + Arrow Left` - Expands/Collapses a pane in a horizontal splitter